Did you miss the post about my daughter’s food allergies and the start of our grain free chickens? Check that out here: Our Grain Free Chickens

 When raising special diet chickens, the most important choice is choosing your chicken breed.

 It is possible to raise any type of chicken on a soy free, corn free, and/or grain free feed.
 But some are going to be built for it and do wonderfully, and others are going to cost a lot in supplements and additional work.
-The end result will not be the same with every hybrid or breed.
-And some, like the Cornish Cross, may not survive long enough to be butchered.
+The end result will not be the same with every hybrid or breed. cloud hosting info And some, like the Cornish Cross, may not survive long enough to be butchered.

 While we were still living in a suburban community, I had a local farmer offer to raise meat chickens for us.
 I had heard several stories from farmers about not wasting our time with Cornish Cross if we were not going to be feeding them corn and soy.
 I shared that information with the farmer but he still ordered them.
 I can only guess because this was his first round of chickens and he was going with mainstream suggestions.
 We paid a LOT of money, and the result was far from great.
 Every update I got included sick chickens and vitamin supplements that were needed.
 The birds were just not growing.
 Finally around the time they should have been ready for butcher, I got a call and was told that several had just dropped dead.
 Many of the remaining couldn’t walk or were in distress, and he was taking them in for immediate processing.
 The call from the processing plant revealed several were pulled from the line for disease, and the remaining birds averaged 2-3 pounds.
 We called them our pigeons.
 I am not joking when I say it took at least 2 to make one pot of broth that was not entirely clear.
 An entire waste of money.